theRealAph/ScopeLocals/README.md

 ### Mismatch with Virtual Threads

-The above problems with thread local variables have become more pressing in the context of virtual threads.
+The above problems with thread-local variables have become more pressing in the context of virtual threads.
 These threads are cheap and plentiful, unlike today's platform threads which are expensive and scarce.